Daanse Tutorial - Cube Hierarchy Query Join Multi

 The JoinQuery specifies which TableQueries should be joined.
 It also defines the columns in each table that are used for the join:

-- In the lower-level table (Town), the join uses the foreign key.
+- In the lower-level table (

-- In the upper-level table (Country), the join uses the primary key.
+), the join uses the primary key.

-<roma:JoinQuery id="_query_TownToCountry">
+<roma:JoinQuery id="_query_townToCountry">

-<left key="_col_town_countryid" query="_query_town"/>
+<left key="_column_town_countryId" query="_query_town"/>

 </roma:JoinQuery>